 A properly operating central air system must be able to pull the air through the unit, including recirculating air throughout the rooms of your home.
 If the air flow is blocked in any way, it can end up translating to money out of pocket for you.
 To assure you have the manufacturer suggested air flow, make sure to keep the area clear around the vents - indoors and outside.
 This includes cutting back vegetation and cleaning dirt away from vents.

 Controlling the consumption of your indoor energy use is simple with a programmable thermostat.
 Set your thermostat to be on only when you are actually in your home.

-Also, program your thermostat for extended run-cycles.
+Another tip is to program your thermostat for lengthier run-cycles.
 We are not suggesting that this will prevent problems, it can help bring down the humidity in your Saint Charles area home.
-This can give you a more comfortable environment, plus keep mold spores from thriving in your home.
+This can give you a more comfortable environment, as well as keep mold spores from thriving in your home.

 Get Rid of Any Pests

 For some reason certain bugs and pests are attracted to air conditioning units, which can be damaging if they get inside the system.
 To keep ants and other pests away, use an eco-friendly pesticide around the foundation of the unit to keep them from “bugging” your air conditioner.

 The majority of outdoor A/C units are situated on a concrete slab or other platform, permitting them a level base of operation.
 However, the weight of the unit and ground moisture can cause your unit’s platform to sag or sink, impacting the performance of the air conditioner.
 Check on your outdoor component to confirm that the base continues to stay level.